BUZZ-Blimps/CatchingBlimp/Summer2023/README.md

 Now edit the openDocker.sh file and change the the file path at /home/orangepi# to whatever you named this orangepi you are setting up.
 The openDocker.sh file should now work without a problem and you should reference the readme file for where to navigate to use the micro_ros startup.

-The turnOnEyes.sh should work without any problems.
+The turnEyesOn.sh should work without any problems.

 Just start both of these scripts via an ssh terminal.
 You can use the "screen" command to run multiple bash scripts in one terminal if you want